eclipse-color-theme/eclipse-color-theme/README.md

 Eclipse Color Theme makes it possible to switch color themes conveniently and without side effects.
 Support for importing and exporting of themes is planned.
-This is still work in progress, contributions are welcome.

 You can install the plugin from the [update site](http://fhd.github.com/eclipse-color-theme).